tohas1986/openbmc/poky/documentation/migration-guides/migration-1.6.rst

 ``archiver`` Class
 ------------------

-The :ref:`ref-classes-archiver` class has been rewritten and its configuration has been simplified.
-For more details on the source archiver, see the ":ref:`dev-manual/licenses:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.
+The :ref:`archiver <ref-classes-archiver>` class has been rewritten and its configuration has been simplified.
+For more details on the source archiver, see the ":ref:`dev-manual/common-tasks:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.

 .. _migration-1.6-packaging-changes: